Aut0ps/CloudOps/README.md

 # DevOps
-This repo is for storing DevOps Projects
+This repo is for storing CloudOps Projects